Happy Endings season 3: Production

 ABC officially renewed Happy Endings for a third season on May 11, 2012.
 It was also announced it would move to a new time-slot on Tuesdays at 9:00pm, as a lead-in to Don't Trust the B---- in Apartment 23.
 It premiered on October 23, 2012.

 The first six episodes of the season aired in Canada on City, two days prior to the American broadcasts airing on ABC.
 KickBall 2: The Kickening, an episode from season two that previously did not air on ABC, made its debut as part of the third season on ABC and City on January 13, 2013, despite having aired internationally as part of season two.

-On December 4, 2012, ABC announced that on Tuesday, March 26, 2013, Dancing with the Stars would re-take the Tuesday 9 PM hour, leaving the fate of unaired episodes unclear.
+On December 4, 2012, ABC announced that on Tuesday, March 26, 2013, Dancing with the Stars would retake the Tuesday 9PM hour, leaving the fate of unaired episodes unclear.
 On December 21, 2012, ABC announced that new episodes of both Happy Endings and Don't Trust the B---- in Apartment 23 will replace the cancelled drama 666 Park Avenue for three weeks on January 6, January 13, and January 20 while maintaining its current timeslot.
 Only 2 of the 3 scheduled episodes aired on the Sunday timeslot.

 On January 22, 2013, ABC announced that it has removed Don't Trust the B---- in Apartment 23 from the schedule and would instead air back-to-back Happy Endings concurrently on Tuesdays, but it was removed from the timeslot after episodes 12 and 13 aired.
 However, on February 13, 2013, ABC announced that, starting March 29, the series would move to Fridays at 8:00-9:00 p.m ET/PT with back-to-back original episodes.

 On April 19, 2013, ABC preempted its primetime programming in favor of covering the Boston manhunt, after the Boston Marathon bombing, pushing back the season finale date to May 3, 2013.